bluppfisk/coindicator/README.md

 * Ubuntu Linux 19.10 (Eoan Ermine) with GNOME 3 and Unity 7
 * Ubuntu Linux 20.04 (Focal Fossa) with GNOME 3

-For GNOME 3 set-ups, you may need to install LibAppIndicator support (see point 3 below).
+For other systems, you may need to install LibAppIndicator support.

-1. Before reporting bugs or issues, please try removing **user.conf** first and then the **.conf** files in the **/exchanges/data/** folder.
+Before reporting bugs or issues, please try removing **user.conf** first and then the **.conf** files in the **/exchanges/data/** folder.
 Then run the application and choose **Discover Assets** from the piggy menu first.

-2. If you're getting a `SyntaxError: Missing parentheses in call to 'print'.`, you may be using a Python2 library in there somewhere.
-Look through the error to identify which package it is.
-If it is `gi`, you can install the correct version with `sudo apt install python3-gi`.
-Additionally, you may have to uninstall the python2 gi library `pip3 uninstall gi` for it to work.
-You will also need to install the libcairo2-dev library `sudo apt-get install libcairo2-dev`

-3. If you're not on an Ubuntu Linux or if you're not running the Unity desktop manager, you can still get the app running (depending on the system).
-Here's how to do it for Ubuntu 17.10 and Ubuntu 18.04 with GNOME 3:

-	* After running `make install`, run `sudo apt install gir1.2-appindicator3-0.1` to install libappindicator support.
-	* On Ubuntu, install the KStatusNotifierItem/AppIndicator support shell extension for Gnome from the Ubuntu Software Installer OR
-	* On other systems, get the [KStatusNotifierItem/AppIndicator support shell extension for Gnome](https://extensions.gnome.org/extension/615/appindicator-support/) (there's a browser extension to help you; follow the instructions on the page)
-	* The Indicators should now show.
-If they don't, you may have to `sudo apt install gnome-tweak-tool` to manually activate the extension.

 ## Sponsorship and Funding